 - Login to Crowd as a user with administrative rights.

 Click Add Application to display the form shown in Figure 9.1, “Creating a Nexus Crowd Application”, and create a new application with the following values in the Details tab of the Add Application form:

 - Name: nexus

 Clicking on Next will advance the form to the Connection tab shown in Figure 9.2, “Creating a Nexus Crowd Application Connection”.
-In this tab you need to supply the URL of your Nexus application instance and the remote IP address for Nexus.
-Figure 9.2, “Creating a Nexus Crowd Application Connection”, shows the Connection form configured for a local instance of Nexus.
-If you were configuring Crowd and Nexus in a production environment, you would supply the URL that users would use to load Nexus in a web browser and you would supply the IP address that Nexus will be connecting from.
+In this tab you need to supply the URL of your application instance and the remote IP address for Nexus Repository Manager.
+Figure 9.2, “Creating a Nexus Crowd Application Connection”, shows the Connection form configured for a local instance of Nexus Repository Manager.
+If you were configuring Crowd and Nexus Repository Manager in a production environment, you would supply the URL that users would use to load the repository manager user interface in a web browser and you would supply the IP address that the repository manager will be connecting from.
 Once you have completed the Connection form, click on Next to advance to the Directories form shown in Figure 9.3, “Choosing Atlassian Crowd Application Directories”.

 Clicking on the Next button in the Directories form advances to the Authorisation form shown in Figure 9.4, “Creating a Nexus Crowd Application Authorization”.
 If any of the directories selected in the previous form contain groups, each group is displayed on this form next to a checkbox.
-You can select Allow all users for a directory, or you can select specific groups which are allowed to authenticate to Nexus via Crowd.
-This option would be used if you wanted to limit Nexus access to specific subgroups within a larger Crowd directory.
-If your entire organization is stored in a single Crowd directory, you may want to limit Nexus access to a group that contains only developers and administrators.
+You can select Allow all users for a directory or you can select specific groups that are allowed to authenticate to Nexus Repository Manager via Crowd.
+This option would be used if you wanted to limit repository manager access to specific subgroups within a larger Crowd directory.
+If your entire organization is stored in a single Crowd directory, you may want to limit repository manager access to a group that contains only developers and administrators.